Western Australian Charity Orchestra: History

 The Western Australian Charity Orchestra was founded in 2008 by Samuel Parry, a music student at WAAPA.
 The organisation was formed with the twin aims of raising money for deserving causes by providing musicians with opportunities to fundraise for charities, and bringing music and joy into the community.
 From 2008 to 2016 the organisation held eight concert seasons, and in its 2016 season WACO raised $19,000 for Guide Dogs WA.

 From 2008 to 2009 and 2013–2016, WACO produced an annual summer series featuring the Western Australian Charity Orchestra and Choir.
 In 2017 the organisation expanded into four full-time ensembles including an orchestra, wind symphony, chorale and youth concert band.

 From 2015 to 2016 WACO ran the North Coast Youth Concert Band (NCYCB), a concert band created for high school students mainly for players from Perth's northern suburbs.

 WACO is a not-for-profit incorporated organisation and an Australian Registered charity (2017-).

-From 2017 onwards, WACO Inc. took a new direction in charity work.
-Now, their own volunteers work in the community to make a difference first-hand in the lives of others.
+From 2017 onwards, WACO Inc.'s volunteers began working directly in their communities.
+In 2018-2019, WACO volunteers gave over 40 performances to residents in nursing homes and hospitals.

 In February 2020 the Western Australian Charity Orchestra changed its name to the West Coast Philharmonic Orchestra, whilst retaining the WACO name for the incorporated organisation itself.

 The orchestra's home is the newly built and fully equipped Churchlands Concert Hall at Churchlands Senior High School.
 They also regularly perform in the Perth Concert Hall.
 WACO's ensembles are conducted by founder and music director Samuel Parry.